Supplements and the elderly — what helps, what's harmless, what's dangerous

 Supplements That Are Probably Harmless

-Many supplements are benign.
-They don't help much, but they don't cause harm either.
+Most supplements fall into this category: they cost money but do not cause medical harm when taken at standard doses.
 A standard multivitamin taken as directed is probably harmless for most older adults, even if it provides minimal benefit.
 Most people don't get perfectly adequate nutrition from food alone, and a basic multivitamin provides nutritional insurance.

 Probiotics are probably harmless for most people, though their benefits are overstated.
 Some people report improved digestive symptoms, but evidence that probiotics improve health in older adults is weak.